Flexible Spending Information (FSA)

 Do I need to keep my receipts when I use my FSA card?

 YES!
-Third party documentation could be required any time you use your FSA card or request reimbursement.
+Third party documentation could be required any time you use your payment card or request reimbursement.
 Therefore, always hold onto your receipt in case further documentation is requested.
 The receipt must contain the following information:

 - Date of service;